emidiovaleretto/covid-19-webapp-ms2-project/README.md

 1. I had logged the bug above but I decided to download all country flags from the <a href="https://flagpedia.net/">Flagpedia.net</a> website and keep all images on my own directory.
 If the website happens to go down, I will not suffer any consequences on my application.

-2. I have contacted the creator of the API to find out about the issue with the two last data: Daily Recovered and Total of Recovered.
-I haven't heard back from him until the submission date of this project.
+2. I tried to contact the API creator, through the <a href="https://join.slack.com/t/covid19api/shared_invite/zt-ebqsatds-qaNmKiur6EYCXhtDXNwxJg">Slack</a> channel, to find out more about the problem with the last two data: Recovered Diary and Recovered Total.
+I didn't get a response from him until the date of submission of this project.

 ### Features left to Implement